Foods High in Lutein

 "Without fat, we know that lutein absorption is negligible," says nutrition researcher Cheryl Rock, PhD, of the University of California, San Diego.

 If your diet is low in (healthy) fat your carotenoid absorption may be affected.
-This may explain that while spinach has a higher concentration, the lesser amount in egg yolks is more absorbable and bio-available.
+This may explain that while kale has a higher concentration, the lesser amount in egg yolks is more absorbable and bio-available.

 Would you like to be updated on: